Stochastic Processes under Parameter Uncertainty: Nonlinear Markov Processes

 \subsection{The \(\usc_b\)--Feller Property}

-It is natural to ask whether the nonlinear semigroup \((T_t)_{t \geq 0}\) preserves some regularity.
-In case \(F\) is endowed with the discrete topology, as it is the case for the class of nonlinear Markov chains from Section \ref{sec: nonlinear MC} and the class of nonlinear spin systems from Section \ref{sec: nonlinear spin} when the site space \(S\) is finite, it is trivial that \(T_t\), for every \(t \in \bR_+\), is a selfmap on the space of bounded continuous functions.
+It is natural to ask whether the sublinear Markovian semigroup \((T_t)_{t \geq 0}\) preserves some regularity.
+In case \(F\) is endowed with the discrete topology, as it is the case for the class of nonlinear Markov chains from Section \ref{sec: nonlinear MC}, it is trivial that \(T_t\) is a selfmap on the space of bounded continuous functions for every \(t \in \bR_+\).
 In general, however, such a preservation property is non-trivial to establish.
 In the following we provide general conditions for a type of regularity preservation property of nonlinear stochastic processes with \emph{continuous} paths, namely the so-called \emph{\(\usc_b\)--Feller property}.
 Before we formulate our conditions, let us introduce a last bit of notation.
 We fix an \(\bR_+\)-valued continuous adapted process \(L = (L_t)_{t \geq 0}\) on \((\Omega, \cF, \mathbf{F})\) and, for \(M > 0\), we set